logo

 Baby’s Growth in the Womb

-• Organ Development: Your baby's lungs are producing surfactant, a substance that helps keep air sacs open and ready for breathing after birth.
-Their digestive system is also fully prepared to handle breast milk or formula.
+Your baby's lungs produce surfactant, which helps keep air sacs open and ready to breathe after birth.
+Their digestive system is also fully prepared to handle breast milk.

-• Physical Features: Your baby's eyes can now detect light, and their pupils can change size in response to light stimuli.
+Your baby's eyes can now focus and blink, and their pupils can change size in response to light stimuli.
 Their toenails are visible, and for boys, the testicles are beginning to descend into the scrotum.
 Most of the soft, downy hair (lanugo) that covered your baby's skin has been shed.

-• Weight of the Foetus: Your baby is packing on the pounds, gaining about half 200+ grams per week.
+Your baby is packing on the pounds, gaining about 200+ grams weekly.
 At 33 weeks, the average baby weighs around 2 kg and measures approximately 44 cm from head to heel.
-Keep in mind that these are just averages, and every baby develops at their own pace.
+Remember that these are just averages; babies develop at their own pace.

-• Movement of the Baby: You'll likely feel your baby moving and squirming frequently, as there's still some room to wiggle around.
+You'll likely feel your baby moving and squirming frequently, as there's still room to wiggle around.
 Your little one is practising important skills like sucking and swallowing, which will come in handy for feeding after birth.

 Here is what your baby looks like